OpenBB-finance/OpenBB/website/content/platform/usage/intros/alternative.md

 |openbb.alt.covid.ov |Function | overview historical cases and deaths by country |

-Alternatively you can print the contents of the Alternative SDK with:
+Alternatively you can print the contents of the Alternative Platform with:
 ​
 ```python
 help(openbb.alt.covid)